Top 20 Job Interview Questions and Best AnswersBitahwa Bindu

 After spending enormous amount of time reading job adverts, writing CVs and sending job applications, now you are one step closer to your dream especially if you were applying for your dream job, you definitely do not want to mess that up at this stage so you always need to prepare for the interview.

 While there is no way of predicting exactly what kind of questions you will be asked, there is a couple of standard questions that tend to always come up.

 Here are 20 common questions that you can expect at an interview and some tips on how to tackle them.

 1. Tell me a little bit about yourself

-This is possibly the question I don’t like on an interview but always come whenever I go for one.
+This is possibly the question many people don’t like during the interview but one that can be guaranteed to always prepare for.
 Nearly all interviews start with this question or something similar to this one, it helps the interviewer(s) to start preparing other questions while you are busy talking about yourself.
 Don’t waste much time talking about some irrelevant stuffs that can end up having bored your interviewer and thus creating a bad first impression.
 So what to say then?
 Remember there are still plenty questions to follow after this and you won’t have the whole day to do dissertation of your life.

 Briefly explain your educational and employment history, highlight your previous success whether at school or at your previous employer.
 Work through it chronologically from the furthest back to the present.

 2. Why are you currently in the job market for a new position?